Refugee bee hive project (The Buzz Project) at Standedge visitor centre

-A new bee hive project organised by a Syrian refugee and Sanctuary Kirklees is set to get visitors buzzing at our Standedge Tunnel Visitor Centre, near Marsden, West Yorkshire.
+A bee hive project organised by a Syrian refugee and Sanctuary Kirklees has visitors buzzing at our Standedge Tunnel Visitor Centre, near Marsden, West Yorkshire.

-Dr Ryad Alsous, a world renowned bee-keeping expert and former professor of agriculture at Damascus University, has been invited to use our land to establish his new Buzz Project, aimed at helping local refugees and job seekers to find a place and purpose in the community by keeping bees.
+Dr Ryad Alsous, a world renowned bee-keeping expert and former professor of agriculture at Damascus University, was invited to use our land to establish Buzz Project, aimed at helping local refugees and job seekers to find a place and purpose in the community by keeping bees.

-Historic waterways attraction Standedge Tunnel centre is providing a free home for up to 10 bee hives as well as storage space, meeting facilities and space for honey extraction.
+Historic waterways attraction Standedge Tunnel Visitor Centre provides a free home for up to 10 bee hives as well as storage space, meeting facilities and space for honey extraction.

 Sanctuary Kirklees was awarded a grant from the West Yorkshire Police Commissioner's Safer Communities Fund, plus a donation from the Church of Jesus Christ of Latter Day Saints, to kick start The Buzz Project.

-Dr Ryad Alsous BSc, MA, PhD, now living in Huddersfield, is a world-renowned expert on beekeeping and is responsible for setting up The Buzz Project, initially supported by Kirklees Council and now managed by Sanctuary Kirklees.
+Dr Ryad Alsous BSc MA PhD is a world-renowned expert on beekeeping and is responsible for setting up The Buzz Project, initially supported by Kirklees Council and now managed by Sanctuary Kirklees.

 "Many in this situation have had high level careers and so have an enormous amount to offer and contribute.
 This opportunity allows them to make a useful contribution and gain skills and expertise that will help them to fully integrate into the community."

-Standedge Tunnel is run by us and is the country’s highest, longest and deepest canal tunnel.
-Duty Manager Sam Christopher said: "Standedge Visitor Centre is set in a secluded valley amidst the spectacular scenery of West Yorkshire.
+Standedge Tunnel is run by our staff and is the country’s highest, longest and deepest canal tunnel.
+Duty manager Sam Christopher said: "Standedge Visitor Centre is set in a secluded valley amidst the spectacular scenery of West Yorkshire.
 We know people are happier and healthier near water so I can’t think of a more beautiful, peaceful place to keep bees and forget about the trauma of being exiled from your own country.